DETAILED ACTION

 Claim 3: The combined circuit further teaches that the first number of flying capacitors (C1, C2; Figure 2B of Zeng) comprise no fixed connection to ground (only connected to GND via S4 and S8), and wherein the second number of DC capacitors (Cmid) comprises a fixed connection to ground (Cmid is coupled directly to GND; Figure 2B).

-Claim 4: The combined circuit further teaches distinct phases (Phase I and Phase II; Figure 2B of Zeng) comprise a first phase and a second phase, wherein the first phase is a sampling phase (Phase II couples C1 and C2 in parallel between TOP and GND) and the second phase is a gain phase (Phase I couples C1, C2, and Cmid between MID and GND).
+Claim 4: The combined circuit further teaches the plurality of distinct operational phases (Phase I and Phase II; Figure 2B of Zeng) comprise a first phase and a second phase, wherein the first phase is a sampling phase (Phase II couples C1 and C2 in parallel between TOP and GND) and the second phase is a gain phase (Phase I couples C1, C2, and Cmid between MID and GND).

 Claim 5: The combined circuit further teaches that the charge pump is configured in a one to two (1:2) voltage conversion ratio (Figure 2D of Zeng in reverse operation mode and MID is the input and TOP is the output; column 5 lines 6-8 and 39-41),

-wherein, during a second phase of the distinct phases (Phase II), the first number of flying capacitors (C1, C2) are configured in a parallel arrangement (between TOP and MID) and the second number of DC capacitors (Cmid) are connected in series with the parallel arrangement towards the output (between MID and GND, where towards the output is through C1 and C2).
+wherein, during a second phase of the plurality of distinct operational phases (Phase II), the first number of flying capacitors (C1, C2) are configured in a parallel arrangement (between TOP and MID) and the second number of DC capacitors (Cmid) are connected in series with the parallel arrangement towards the output (between MID and GND, where towards the output is through C1 and C2).

 Claim 6: The combined circuit further teaches that the charge pump is configured in a two to three (2:3) voltage conversion ratio (Figure 2C of Zeng in reverse operation mode where MID is connected to the input and TOP is connected to the output; column 5 lines 6-8 and 30-32),